 Raptors face a variety of human-induced threats such as habitat loss and degradation, illegal shooting and poisoning, collisions with aerial structures and electrocution by power lines.
 Migratory raptors are particularly at risk due to the often long and arduous annual journeys from their breeding grounds to wintering areas and back.
 Moreover, some species either migrate in large groups or form major concentrations along their flyways, for example, at narrow land bridges or sea crossings, which enhance the potential impact of some threats.

 In 2005, a year-long study commissioned by the United Kingdom (UK) Department for Environment, Food and Rural Affairs (Defra) found that more than 50% of migratory birds of prey populations in the African-Eurasian region were in poor conservation status, and many species were showing rapid or long-term declines.
 The UK presented the results of the Defra study to CMS COP8 and Recommendation 8.12 on Improving the Conservation Status of Raptors and Owls in the African Eurasian Region was adopted, which urged Parties to explore whether the development of a CMS instrument would assist in promoting the conservation of African-Eurasian migratory birds of prey.
 The Governments of the United Arab Emirates (UAE) and the UK jointly led an initiative to act on this Resolution.
 After a meeting to identify and elaborate an option for international cooperation on raptors held in October 2007 and a second meeting of Range States held in October 2008, the Raptors MOU was concluded and it came into effect on 1 November 2008.

 An Action Plan is included as an Annex to the Raptors MOU to ensure that all populations of African-Eurasian migratory birds of prey (including owls) are maintained in, or returned to, favourable conservation status with the following key objectives:

 The Raptors MOU is administered by a Coordinating Unit based in Abu Dhabi, UAE.
-It is funded and hosted by the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates.
+It is hosted by the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates.